andris9/auth-proxy/README.md

 $ systemctl restart auth-proxy
 ```

-## Changing user database manually
+## Changing user database or backend manually

-If you have changed user database file, then you can force reload of changes
+If you have changed user database or backends file, then you can force reload of changes

 ```
 $ systemctl reload auth-proxy
 ```

+Reloading the service instead of restarting it prevents killing all existing user sessions as WebAuth stores session information for logged in users in memory.

 ## License